Mike Will Made It: 2011–2012: Production and mixtapes

-2013–present: Debut studio album and Miley Cyrus collaborations
+2013–present: Debut studio album, collaborations, and Creed II soundtrack

 Mike Will executive produced Miley Cyrus's fourth studio album Bangerz (2013), including its lead single "We Can't Stop".
 He produced eight tracks on Bangerz and six tracks on Cyrus' other project Miley Cyrus & Her Dead Petz.

 On September 9, 2013, Mike Will premiered his commercial debut single "23", featuring Wiz Khalifa, Juicy J and Miley Cyrus.
 He revealed that he had signed with Interscope Records to release his debut album.
 His debut album will also feature Beyoncé, Future, Kendrick Lamar, and 2 Chainz.

 He was named producer of the year by HipHopDX on December 18, 2013.

 On June 17, 2014, Mike Will Made It released the first single from his mixtape, "Buy the World", featuring Future, Lil Wayne and Kendrick Lamar.
 On December 15, 2014, he released his fifth mixtape, Ransom.
 Featured artists include Big Sean, Juicy J, 2 Chainz, Lil Wayne, and Kendrick Lamar.

 On March 24, 2017, he released Ransom 2.
 The bigger names showcase a quick flip through Mike Will's contact list: Rihanna, Kendrick Lamar, Future, Pharrell, Lil Wayne, Big Sean, Migos, YG, and more.

+In 2018, the soundtrack for the action-drama film Creed II was released, entitled Creed II: The Album.
+The album featured all original songs written and produced by Mike Will Made It (with the exception of three tracks).

 On August 21, 2020, Mike Will released the single "Bang Bang" with rapper Chief Keef.
 He also announced that his upcoming project is "74%" done.
 On November 6, 2020, Mike Will released the song, "What That Speed Bout!?" with rappers Nicki Minaj and YoungBoy Never Broke Again.
-It is the lead single to his upcoming album, Michael.
+It is the lead single to his upcoming album, Michael, which failed to meet its 2023 release date.

+In 2023, Mike Will partnered with ESPN’s Custom NBA Music Strategy as its first-ever lead producer to curate music for the 2023-24 NBA season.
+ON October 16, 2023, Mike Will released the new single ‘Different Breed’ featuring Latto and Swae Lee on ESPN.

 Influences

 In interviews, Mike Will has named several musical influences on his own production work.
 In a "Behind the Beats" interview with Complex magazine, he says that he "always admired Dr. Dre's drums", and calls Timbaland "the first crazy pop producer...
 He brought so many artists to the game."
 As a southern producer, he says, he "was also looking up to Shawty Redd.
 He was the first producer to really bring that dark trap energy and sound."
 He also refers to DJ Toomp as "my big brother or my mentor", saying, "I love what he does."
 In an interview, with AOL's The Boombox, Mike WiLL also cites Pharrell as a producer that he respects.
+Mike Will told Rolling Stone, that some of his primary musical interests are Arctic Monkeys, Lauryn Hill and The Smiths.